People Confess Their Lies That Got Way Out Of Hand

 The next morning, my eyes crack open.
 I look over to my bedroom window, which is covered completely with black-out curtains because my sleeping habits had been so bad.
 There is just enough of a gap to see some sunlight though.
 My heart stops.
 I had set my alarm for 6 A.M.
 There shouldn’t be any light.

 I rush to the window, grab the curtains and rip them off the rod to confirm my fears that it’s not 6 A.M.

-I jump over my bed to grab my phone—maybe it’s only 8 A.M. and I still have time to make it.
+I jump over my bed to grab my phone-maybe it’s only 8 A.M. and I still have time to make it.

 I hit the home button and let out a gasp.
 It’s 9:45 A.M., and not only is it 45 minutes past my interview, but I have four missed calls from the office and a text message from someone I’d only met once saying, ‘Are you alright?’

 Opening my alarm app showed that I had set my alarm for 6 P.M.

-I lost it.
-Every painful moment I’d experienced up to that point had come together to collectively beat the crap out of me.
+Fudge.

 I knew I had to think of something to explain my absence.
 I ended up with an idea that had no chance of working, but because I was so out of it, I had convinced myself that it was a lock.

 I go to my bathroom and move my straight razor so it hung over the counter by a bit.
 I then swung my hand and hit the blade with the outside of my hand, knocking it off the counter.

 It was an accident that was sure to sound plausible.
 I look at my hand.

 I stuck my hand in a garbage bag and grab my keys and drive to the nearest neighborhood clinic.
-It had only been 10 minutes and that bag must have had a pint of blood in it.
+It had only been 10 minutes and that bag must have had a pint of b***d in it.
+I ended up getting 21 stitches which set me back another $400.
+I looked like I’d just finished storming Normandy when I had the nurse dial the phone for me.

 I gave my story about how I’d knocked the blade off the counter and needed 21 stitches.
 I also told him that the wait had been several hours in the emergency room which should cover most questions he might have thought up.
+I even decided to up the ante and insist that I come in for the interview after I had a chance to clean myself up.

 I don’t know if it was the medication I was taking, or my ‘whatever’ attitude, but I was calm as a cucumber.
 I even unwrapped my hand to show everyone my wound.

 Long (long) story short, I got the job, I’ve worked here for 5 years, my life has made a complete turnaround.
 I’ve moved up from an entry-level position to a director position.
 To this day, every time I see the faint scar from the stitches I get a little proud of myself.

 The only side effect I’ve had is a little numbness in the area of the cut.
-There is absolutely no scar from the cut itself—only 42 tiny dimples from the stitches.
+There is absolutely no scar from the cut itself-only 42 tiny dimples from the stitches.

 The first few months, I was terribly embarrassed to think about what I had to go through because of a stupid mistake that should have never happened.
 Eventually, I began to see it as the length I was willing to go to fix the situation I was in.